Alani Nu Pre-Workout Review: The Best Energy & Pump?

 Alani Nu, short for Alani Nutrition, is a supplement brand with a popular pre-workout that comes in playful flavors like “Cosmic Stardust” and “Galaxy Lemonade.”
 The brand markets this supplement with three simple words: “Energy, Endurance, Pump.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Alani Nu Pre-Workout based on medical studies to give our take on whether the supplement is likely to be effective for improving power, endurance and mental focus or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Alani Nu Pre-Workout to give our take on whether or not it's likely to be effective for improving gym performance, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Alani Nu Pre-Workout are shown above.
+The ingredients in Alani Nu Pre-Workout are shown below:

 The active ingredients, or the ingredients proposed to have a physiologic effect, are above the dark dividing line, while the inactive ingredients like fillers and flavoring agents are below that line.